-At Eye Consultants of Pennsylvania, our board certified cornea specialists – Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD – have more than 40 combined years of LASIK surgery experience and are the only cornea fellowship-trained LASIK specialists in Berks County, Montgomery County and Schuylkill County.
+At Eye Consultants of Pennsylvania, our board certified cornea specialists – Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD – have more than 40 combined years of LASIK surgery experience and are the only cornea fellowship-trained LASIK specialists in Berks County, Montgomery County, Lebanon County and Schuylkill County.

 With a long track record of success in laser vision correction, Drs.
 Altman, Primack and Shah perform all procedures in the safety and comfort of their on-site laser suite in their fully licensed Wyomissing surgery center.

 LASIK surgery is a very short procedure during which the surgeon uses a laser to make corrections to the surface tissue of the cornea.
 Correcting the steepness of the cornea changes the way light is focused in the eye and may reduce or eliminate your dependence on glasses or contacts.

 If you are nearsighted (myopia), for example, your cornea is too steep, and it can be difficult to see things far away.
 LASIK surgery will flatten the central cornea to improve your distance vision.

 If you are farsighted (hyperopia), your cornea is too flat, which makes it difficult to see things up close.
 LASIK can increase or steepen the curvature of the cornea to sharpen your near vision.

 If you have astigmatism, your cornea is irregularly curved, causing your vision to be out of focus.
 LASIK can make the cornea smooth and symmetrical and provide clear, crisp vision.